 All 23 Irish EIP-AGRI Operational Group projects, successfully selected by the Department of Agriculture, Food and the Marine (DAFM) in 2017 and 2018, are now featured on the EIP-AGRI Service Point's online project database and interactive European map.
 The European Commission established the EIP-AGRI Service Point in April 2013 to connect people and facilitate innovation and knowledge exchange in agriculture.

 EIP-AGRI Service Point Website: https://ec.europa.eu/eip/agriculture/en

-Europe investing in rural areas
+The European Agricultural Fund for Rural Development: Europe investing in rural areas

-An Roinn Talmhaíochta, Bia agus Mara Department of Agriculture Food and the Marine
+An Roinn Talmhaíochta, Bia agus Mara Department of Agriculture, Food and the Marine